Are you sitting comfortably?

 The recordings eventually became the first untitled album and saw the four-piece Hanterhir release they first album in early 2010.

-That year saw the band play gigs and festivals across Cornwall on the back of the first album.
+We made a video for Knots and the rest of the year saw the band playing gigs and festivals across Cornwall on the back of the first album.
 As Peasy had joined after the first album had been written it was only natural for the band to start writing as the gigs came and went and by the middle of the year the band had completed writing another full albums’ worth of material and this time, they’d decided it was going to be bigger and better.

 The band headed back to Black and White Studio in Redruth and this time enlisted help from artist Chris Odger on guitar, Beckie Brown, Duncan Jewitt, Lucy Keast, Hayley Sanford and Jud Vandy on vocals, Frances Bennett on fiddle, Brendan McGreal helping write Plos Mis Du with Whitford and Stephen Taylor making random noises.